A side-by-side comparison

 Let’s compare.

-Is Brave safer than Edge?
+Is Brave more private than Edge?

 Microsoft is the definition of “Big Tech,” and one of the most valuable companies in the world.
 While a lot of that profit comes from selling PCs and software like Windows, ad sales is also a huge source of revenue.
 And those ads that are mainly found in Edge (and the Bing search engine).